 SSDs are generally more reliable than HDDs and are less likely to get damaged as a result of external shock.
 However, HDDs are more reliable in the long run, as they can last much longer than SSDs, making them better long-term storage solutions.

 SSDs – solid-state drives – have become a very popular alternative to traditional HDDs, primarily due to how much faster they are.
 However, two key concerns still persist when it comes to SSDs: pricing and longevity.

 Today, SSDs are much more affordable than they were just a few years back, but in this article, we’ll be focusing on longevity and reliability instead.
 In truth, many still prefer to use HDDs as long-term storage solutions, both due to pricing and reliability concerns, so you’d be right to question just how reliable SSDs are.

-Read on, as we will go over everything that we know about SSD reliability, and it will probably interest you if you’re planning on getting yourself an SSD now that they’re more accessible than ever before.
+Read on, as we will go over everything that we know about SSD reliability, and it will probably be of interest to you if you’re planning on getting yourself an SSD now that they’re more accessible than ever before.

 Age, Not Use, Determines SSD Reliability

 As mentioned above, the HDD is still prized for its long-term reliability.
-As long as it’s not constantly reading and writing data, and as long as it isn’t being subjected to external shock, an HDD is pretty much guaranteed to last for years.
+And, as long as it’s not constantly reading and writing data, or being subjected to external shock, an HDD is pretty much guaranteed to last for years.